-Tip: you probably will wish you had made a double batch….if you do, go ahead and double everything including the pan.
+Tip: you probably will wish you had made a double batch….if you do, go ahead and double everything.
 Roast in two separate pans on two separate racks in the oven and switch halfway through the roasting time to make sure the pan on the bottom doesn’t burn.

 8 cloves garlic, cut in half